theme-next/theme-next.org/source/docs/faqs.md

 * 900px → when screen width >= 1600px.
 * In mobile / tablet devices it will use responsive width.

 You can change content width by editing CSS style file.
-Edit `source/css/_variables/custom.styl` in {% label primary@theme root directory %} and add varibles:
+Edit `source/_data/variables.styl` in {% label primary@Hexo root directory %} and add varibles:

 {% tabs change-content-width %}
 <!-- tab Muse / Mist schemes -->